Accelerating towards a low-carbon future

 Scope 3 emissions

-Having developed an industry leading granular scope 3 inventory in 2021, our focus during 2022 was on increasing the visibility of this data across the organisation to help inform decision-making, including for the development of sector decarbonisation roadmaps.
+Having developed an industry leading granular scope 3 inventory in 2021, we have committed significant effort to understanding GHG emissions in our value chain.
 We have developed a corporate scope 3 dashboard for quarterly reporting across the business, showing our upstream scope 3 categories.
 Our sustainable procurement team have developed a roadmap to achieve our scope 3 SBT.
-We have taken a layered approach, starting with supplier engagement and a supply chain review, with long-term greater impacts to be achieved through innovation and portfolio management led by the sectors, understanding that gathering primary data on carbon emissions attached to sourcing our raw materials is critical for quantifying the benefit of decarbonisation activities within our supply chain .
+We have taken a layered approach, starting with supplier engagement and a supply chain review, with long-term greater impacts to be achieved through innovation and portfolio management led by the sectors, understanding that gathering primary data on carbon emissions attached to sourcing our raw materials is critical for quantifying the benefit of decarbonisation activities within our supply chain.

 We will accelerate the transition to bio-based products, moving away from fossil/petrochemical feedstocks.